cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 For application logs, Fluent Bit acts as a router.

-- Short-term application logs live in the [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) group, under `/aws/eks/<CLUSTER_NAME>/aws-fluentbit-logs` and contains log streams for all the Kubernetes services running in the cluster, including CloudBees CI applications and Agents.
+- Short-term application logs live in the [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) group, under `/aws/eks/<CLUSTER_NAME>/aws-fluentbit-logs` and contains log streams for all the Kubernetes services running in the cluster, including CloudBees CI applications and agents.
 The following image shows an example of team b controller logs.

    ```sh
    eval $(terraform output --raw aws_logstreams_fluentbit) | jq '.[] '